-- First Offense-an "F" (0%) will be given for the exam or assignment. - Second Offense-the student will be given an "F" in the particular course.
+- First Offense-an "F" (0%) will be given for the exam or assignment. - Second Offense-for that class or any subsequent class, the student will be given an "F" in the particular course in which the offense occurred.

-Note: Failure of a course may lengthen the time for program completion.
-For the DMS, DPP, and DMP programs, failure of a course will result in dismissal from the program.
+Note: Failure of a course may lengthen the time for program completion or in the DMS, DPP, and DMP programs may result in dismissal from the program.

-Third Offense-the student will automatically be expelled from school.
+Third Offense-for that class or any subsequent class, the student will automatically be expelled from school.

 Academic honesty violations include cheating, plagiarism, and other forms of academic dishonesty.
+First, second, and third offenses apply to the entirety of the student's academic study at South Hills.
 When a student violates the honesty policy, he/she will sign a document to acknowledge understanding of the violation and consequences.
 This document will be kept in the student's academic file.